-HostGator offers unlimited addon domains for all accounts except for the Hatchling plan.
+HostGator offers hosting plans that can handle unlimited addon domains except for the Hatchling plan.

-Once you have purchased a domain, or if you already own a domain that you would like to host as an addon domain, additional information for how to point your domain to your HostGator server is available here, including instructions for making this change at a variety of domain registrars.
+Once you have purchased a domain, or if you already own a domain that you would like to host as an addon domain, you can connect your domain to your HostGator server.
+For instructions on making this change, please check the following article.

 When incoming traffic visits your addon domain, there should be no evidence that it is an addon domain.
 The addon domain will act as an independent domain, with no references to the primary domain.